-The Texas Heritage Trails Program is the Texas Historical Commission's (THC) award-winning heritage tourism initiative.
+The Texas Heritage Trails Program (THTP) is the Texas Historical Commission's award-winning heritage tourism initiative.
 This economic development initiative encourages communities, heritage regions, and the state to partner and promote Texas' historic and cultural resources.
 These successful local preservation efforts, combined with statewide marketing of heritage regions as tourism destinations, increase visitation to cultural and historic sites, and bring more dollars to Texas communities.
-This, in turn, supports the THC's mission to protect and preserve the state's historic and prehistoric resources for the use, education economic benefit, and enjoyment of present and future generations.
+This, in turn, supports the THC's mission to protect and preserve the state's historic and prehistoric resources for the use, education, economic benefit, and enjoyment of present and future generations.

 What Do the Texas Heritage Trail Regions Do?

 Each heritage region works to forge local tourism partnerships and support the region's attractions by developing its own unique blend of programs and promotions.
 Regions offer many opportunities to become involved in the program.
 While each region provides different service offerings, all regions can help you:

 - List your heritage sites, attractions, and events on TexasTimeTravel.com

 - Share your stories at heritage education events developed for regional partners

 - Network with other heritage tourism professionals in your region